fyookball/ChainBet/PROTOCOL.md

 ## Phase 5: Escrow and Funding Transactions

-Alice should now have both of Bob's signatures, so she can spend from both escrow transactions and create the main funding transaction.
-She should do this
+Alice should now have both of Bob's signatures, so she can spend from both escrow addresses to create the (main) funding transaction.
+Alice should wait until both escrow transactions have at least one confirmation before broadcasting the funding transaction, she risks a double spend attack where Bob learns her secret, discovers he has lost the bob, and then tries to double spend the input to the Bob escrow account.